 The various stuffing elevates these parathas from a boring pieces of bread to a dish to be relished on its own.
-The stuffing add additional nutrients , a dash of spices and help to retain moisture.
+The stuffing add additional nutrients and flavor and help the bread stay soft longer.
 Serve these with a zesty green chili pickle, or a bowl of yogurt or just a slice of onion.

 Making aloo parathas is not complicated.
-Make a basic dough with flour an water, with a pinch of salt and optionally a little oil.
+Make a basic dough with flour, water, a pinch of salt and optionally a little oil.
 Let it rest for 15 minutes.
 Mash the boiled potatoes and add spices to your taste.
 It could be as bland or as hot and spicy as you like.
 Usually the dhaba style (street food) Aloo Parathas are spiced heavily – with chilies , garam masala and dried or fresh herbs.
 Amchoor (dried mango powder) or lemon is also added for tang.
-The sour ingredients takes the edge off the spices and serves to tie the spices together.
+The sour ingredients takes the edge off the spices and serves to tie it all together.
 When making at home adjust spices to your taste.
 As a rule of thumb, indulge in spices if the parathas as served alone – without any curries or kabobs on the side.

 Divide the dough into equal sized portions.
 Divide the potato mix equally into same number of portions as well.
 Roll each of these portions into smooth balls.
 Take a dough ball and gently flatten it a little by pressing into your cupped palm, as in the picture above.
 Place one potato ball in the dough cup and pull the edges of the dough over it and pinch close.
 Dust a work surface with a little flour and roll out into a thick disc, about the thickness of eighth of an inch or so.